ansible/ansible/docs/docsite/rst/user_guide/intro_getting_started.rst

     # as bruce, sudoing to batman
     $ ansible all -m ping -u bruce --become --become-user batman

-The sudo implementation (and other methods of changing the current user) can be modified in Ansible's configuration if you happen to want to use a sudo replacement.
+The sudo implementation (and other methods of changing the current user) can be modified in Ansible configuration if you happen to want to use a sudo replacement.
 Flags passed to sudo (like -H) can also be set.

 Now run a live command on all of your nodes: